PHOTOS Interface in C++; Technical and Physics Documentation: Requirements of the PHOTOS Interface

 \subsubsection{Event Record Structure Scenarios}

-While many Monte-Carlo generators (e.g. {\tt PYTHIA 8.1} \cite{Sjostrand:2007gs}, HERWIG++ \cite{Bahr:2008pv}), SHERPA \cite{Gleisberg:2008ta} can store events in {\tt HepMC} format, the representations of these events are not subject to strict standards, which can therefore vary between Monte-Carlo generators or even physics processes.
+While many Monte-Carlo generators (e.g. {\tt PYTHIA 8.1} \cite{Sjostrand:2007gs}, {\tt HERWIG++} \cite{Bahr:2008pv}), {\tt SHERPA} \cite{Gleisberg:2008ta} can store events in {\tt HepMC} format, the representations of these events are not subject to strict standards, and can therefore vary between Monte-Carlo generators or even physics processes.
 Some examples of these variations include the conventions of status codes, the way documentary information on the event is added, the direction of pointers at a vertex and the conservation (or lack of conservation) of energy-momentum at a vertex.
 Below is a list of properties for basic scenario we have observed in Monte-Carlo generators used for testing the code.

-This list will serve as a declaration for convention of {\tt HepMC} filling, which the interface should be able to interpret correctly.
+This list will serve as a declaration for the conventions of {\tt HepMC} filling, which the interface should interpret correctly.

-\begin{itemize} \item \textbf{4-momentum conservation} is assumed for all vertices in the event record where {\tt PHOTOS} is expected to act. \item \textbf{Status codes:} only information on whether a given particle is incoming, outgoing or intermediate will be used.
-We assume the codes used will be 0, 1 or 2 like in HEPEVT.
-All other codes will be treated as equivalent to the status 2. \item \textbf{Pointers at a vertex} are assumed to be bi-directional.
-That is, it is possible to traverse the record structure from mother to daughter and from daughter to mother along the same path. \end{itemize}
+\begin{itemize} \item \textbf{4-momentum conservation} is assumed for all vertices in the event record where {\tt PHOTOS} is expected to act. \item \textbf{Status codes:} only information on whether a given particle is decaying (status 2) or stable (status 1) is used. \item \textbf{Pointers at a vertex} are assumed to be bi-directional.
+That is, the record structure may be traversed from mother to daughter and from daughter to mother along the same path. \end{itemize}

 \textbf{ Extensions/Exceptions} to these specifications are handled in some cases.
 We will call them options for conventions of event record filling. \begin{itemize} \item Vertices like $\tau^\pm \rightarrow \tau^\pm$ and $\tau^\mp \rightarrow \tau^\mp \gamma$ where the decaying particle flavor is among its decay products will prevent {\tt PHOTOS} being invoked.